Click a flag for an approximate translation.

 Corruption is a deceptive word, which needs to be broken into more detail.
 It is fundamental to be able to say in a discussion about defence corruption: “Here, these are the specifics of defence corruption” at a sufficient level of detail that you and they can recognise the particular issues and then discuss them together.

 Work done by Transparency International’s defence & security programme (TI-DS) has led to a well-developed list of 29 specific corruption types in defence.
 Multiple conversations with MODs, militaries and defence think-tanks led to a set of 29 issues being defined, and a categorisation of them under 5 headings: political corruption issues, finance-related issues, personnel-related issues, procurement-related issues and corruption issues encountered on operations.
-The figure opposite shows the 29 issues and the five categories.
+The figure below shows the 29 issues, laid out under five categories.

-Each issue is expressed in a highly abbreviated form (the full definition is available elsewhere) for a very practical reason: the table of the 29 issues found immediate popularity as the core discussion tool among groups of military officers or MOD officials.
+Each issue is expressed in a highly abbreviated form for a very practical reason: this table found immediate popularity as the core discussion tool among groups of military officers or MOD officials when discussing corruption.
 The issues are presented as they are so that they reflect a normal ‘full range’ of corruption issues to be found in a national defense establishment.
 Some, like (corruption in) defence policy are broad, some are very particular, like (corruption in) financing packages supporting defence procurement.
 The typology table evolved and improved over the course of discussions in the first four or five countries but then stabilised and has been used in numerous countries as the basis for analysis of the issues in that country.

 For many people in defence, corruption is a subject they haven’t thought about.
 If they have thought about corruption in defence at all, they usually equate it with corruption in military procurement.
 The subject is also somewhat to be feared: the detail is unknown and potentially threatening.
 The list is a powerful tool because it disaggregates the generic ‘corruption’ into 29 specific issues, each of which is easily recognised and understood.
 For each corruption type you can discuss how it manifests itself in the country/force/ministry, how extensive it is and how you might tackle it.